madebyshape/craft-cms/README.md

-# Craft CMS 3.x + Tailwind CSS
+# Craft CMS 3.x, Tailwind CSS, VueJS and AlpineJS

 This is a [Craft CMS 3.x](https://github.com/craftcms/cms) boilerplate [MadeByShape](https://madebyshape.co.uk) use internally for projects.

-It's built with the intention of being used with [Tailwind CSS](https://tailwindcss.com/) and [Alpine.js](https://github.com/alpinejs/alpine) framework.
+It's built with the intention of being used with [Tailwind CSS](https://tailwindcss.com/), [VueJS](https://vuejs.org/) and [Alpine.js](https://github.com/alpinejs/alpine) frameworks.

+It uses both Webpack and Gulp (For now) to build the project.

 ## Install